Graeme Jardin, MA in Psychotherapy, MBACP

 - feeling OK with who you are

-- an increased sense of safety and security
+- a sense of safety and security

 - the energy to get on with the things that are important to you